jpollmann102/jpollmann102.github.io/resume.md

 ### Email: joshpollmann102@gmail.com
 # Summary Of Qualifications

-* Over seven years of programming/computer experience
+* Over six years of programming/computer experience as a hobby, close to two years professionally
-* Skills range from hardware installation and maintenance to software programming
+* Efficient, adaptive, and eager to learn
-* Excellent at communicating and working in groups, while being able to work efficiently when alone
-* Excellent technical writing skills
+* Excellent technical writing and communication skills, along with a positive attitude and desire for teamwork

 # Education
 ## University of Central Florida